r4tangUCSD/league-red-vs-blue/README.md

 League of Legends is also the world's biggest esport.
 International and regional leagues and tournaments are held every year; these events sell out stadiums and attract hundreds of millions of livestream viewers.
 In this project, I'll be analyzing match data from many different leagues through 2024.
 This data was provided by Oracle's Elixir (https://oracleselixir.com/tools/downloads).
 With this data, I aim to predict whether a given team will win or lose a match using only pre-game and early-game statistics.
 Through this process, I explore which factors most greatly affect the outcome of a match.

 The raw dataset has 116124 entries and 161 columns, corresponding to 9667 total matches.
 Each match has 12 entries corresponding to it - 10 for each player in the match, and 2 for each team's aggregate statistics.
+Some of these columns (such as "champion") are only relevant for entries about individual players.
+Others, like "pick(1-5)," are only relevant for whole teams.

 | Column Name        | Description                                      |
 |--------------------|--------------------------------------------------|